lbryio/spec/index.md

 }
 ```

+The `blobs` field is an ordered list of blobs in the stream.
+Each item in the list has the blob hash for that blob, the hex-encoded initialization vector used to create the blob, and the length of the encrypted blob (not the original file chunk).

+The `filename` is the hex-encoded name of the original file.

-The `key` field contains the key to decrypt the stream, and is optional.
-The key may be stored by a third party and made available to a client when presented with proof that the content was purchased.
+The `key` field contains the hex-encoded _stream key_, which is used to decrypt the blobs in the stream.
+This field is optional.
+The stream key may instead be stored by a third party and made available to a client when presented with proof that the content was purchased.

 The `version` field is always 1.
 It is intended to signal structure changes in future versions of this protocol.
-The `length` field for each blob is the length of the encrypted blob, not the original file chunk.

 Every stream must have at least two blobs - the manifest blob and a content blob.
 Consequently, zero-length streams are not allowed.